Karakin Foundation - Funder Overview

 Overview

 The Karakin Foundation was established in May 1997 as a private independent foundation based in Abilene, Texas.
 Founded by major donors Joseph B. Matthews and Julia Jones Matthews, the foundation has grown to manage over $185 million in assets.
-In 2023, the foundation distributed $14.7 million across 129 grants to organizations nationwide.
-Since 2014, the Karakin Foundation has awarded 498 individual grants totaling over $101 million.
+In 2023, the foundation distributed $14.7 million across 129 grants to organisations nationwide.
+Since 2014, the Karakin Foundation has awarded 498 individual grants totalling over $101 million.
 The foundation focuses primarily on children and youth services, international affairs, and human rights initiatives.
-The foundation operates with a selective grantmaking approach, funding only preselected charitable organizations through trustee discretion rather than a public application process.
-Despite the lack of a public website or open application system, the foundation maintains significant philanthropic impact across the United States, supporting organizations ranging from major metropolitan areas to smaller communities.
+The foundation operates with a selective grantmaking approach, funding only preselected charitable organisations through trustee discretion rather than a public application process.
+Despite the lack of a public website or open application system, the foundation maintains significant philanthropic impact across the United States, supporting organisations ranging from major metropolitan areas to smaller communities.

 Funding Priorities

-Grant Programs
+Grant Programmes

 - Grant Range: $6,000 - $1,000,000